ionic-team/collide/README.md

 animator.start();
 animator.destroy(); //unbind all events & deallocate

+// Tweening
-// make it so the animation runs, will interpolate el from starting styles to ending styles
+// Whenever the animation runs, it will interpolate el from starting styles to ending styles
-// returns a function to unbind the interpolation from the animation.
-Or you can run destroy() var unbind = animator.addInterpolation(el, startingStyles, endingStyles);
+// returns a function to detach the element from the animation.
+Or you can run destroy() var detach = animator.addInterpolation(el, startingStyles, endingStyles);

+animator.isRunning(); //boolean getter

 //These are getters and setters.
 //No arguments is a getter, argument is a setter.